faraway1nspace/PCRD_JAGS_demo/README.md

 * having a <i>low</i> detection probability means that you have very little information in your data; therefore, your posterior densities will very similar to your priors (so think carefully about them).
 * having a <i>low</i> detection probability means that MARK often spits out stupid MLE estimates at boundary values (e.g., p = 1).

+This is the key benefit of Bayesian Mark-Recapture under low-sample sizes: whereas MARK often spits out garbage, the Bayesian posteriors will just return something similar to our prior information.
+What is the value of that?

 <b>Who's Afraid of MLE's? </b>

 The problem with PCRD and Mark-recapture models for Maximum likelihood estimation is that these models are very parameter hungry, often 20 -30 parameters for a simple fixed-effect model.
 One is often in a situation of <i>sparse data</i>, <i> low-sample sizes</i>, and <i>over-parametrization</i>.
 Symptoms include boundary-level estimates (e.g., MLEs at 100% survival or 100% detectability) with meaningless estimates.
 A 100% survival estimate is just plain stupid, despite being the Maximum Likelihood.
 Subjective Bayesian models (i.e., <i>not</i> using 'reference priors') help smooth over these boundary-level estimates, yielding exact inference under any sample size.
 Of course, in such situations, the prior plays a larger role, but there is evidence from the Machine Learning community and their <i>prediction</i> perspective, that such weakly informative priors yeild better long-term predictions than MLEs alone.
 This is the problem with Frequentist methods: we are pretending our experiments are done in a vacuum, alone in the universe, without insight from long-term study and predictive assments.
 In this way, Subjective Bayesian models share something in common with "Regularization" employed in the Machine Learning community, a view that is explored in [Hooten and Hobbs 2015](http://www.esajournals.org/doi/abs/10.1890/14-0661.1).

 Getting Started